 Anna Liu

-Gravitational-Wave Astrophysicist and an incoming postdoc at University of Illinois, Urbana-Champaign
+Gravitational-Wave Astrophysicist and a postdoc at University of Illinois Urbana-Champaign

 prof_pic.jpg

 Welcome to my webpage!
 I’m Anna Liu (刘安娜), but my friends call me Ania, the Polish familiar form of my name.
 I am half-Polish half-Chinese.
-I am an incoming postdoctoral researcher at the University of Illinois, Urbana-Champaign (UIUC) from fall 2025.
+I am a postdoctoral researcher at the University of Illinois Urbana-Champaign (UIUC).

 I finished my PhD in Gravitational-Wave (GW) Physics at the Chinese University of Hong Kong (CUHK) in June 2025, specialising in gravitational-wave data analysis of compact binary signals.
 I developed a phenomenological GW lensing model and have contributed to ringdown analyses of GWs.
 I am a member of the LIGO-Virgo-KAGRA Collaboration, contributing to the Testing General Relativity and Lensing Groups.